-Today's UV index in America, Netherlands will be up to 5.3, indicating a moderate level of sun exposure for the average person.
+Today's UV index in America, Netherlands will be up to 7.1, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in the Netherlands usually ranges from low to moderate, typically between 1 and 6, with higher values in summer and lower values in winter.